 Clean Your Email Lists

-Last but not least, cleaning your lists.
+Last but not least, clean your lists.

 Email list cleaning is an important part of building a responsive email list.
 This practice will help you to: